Texas Revolution: Alamo

 When scouts brought word on February 23 that the Mexican advance guard was in sight, the unprepared Texians gathered what food they could find in town and fell back to the Alamo.
 By late afternoon, Béxar was occupied by about 1,500 Mexican troops, who quickly raised a blood-red flag signifying no quarter.
 For the next 13 days, the Mexican army besieged the Alamo.
 Several small skirmishes gave the defenders much-needed optimism, but had little real impact.
 Bowie fell ill on February 24, leaving Travis in sole command of the Texian forces.
 The same day, Travis sent messengers with a letter To the People of Texas & All Americans in the World, begging for reinforcements and vowing "victory or death"; this letter was reprinted throughout the United States and much of Europe.
 Texian and American volunteers began to gather in Gonzales, waiting for Fannin to arrive and lead them to reinforce the Alamo.
 After days of indecision, on February 26 Fannin prepared to march his 300 troops to the Alamo; they turned back the next day.
 Fewer than 100 Texian reinforcements reached the fort.

+In March 1 1836, Mexican President Miguel Barragán died in the midst of the war from typhus, while attending to matters related to the conflict with the rebel colonists.
+This event severely weakened the Mexican government, which the Texans took advantage of to recover and finally defeat General Santa Anna's forces, which were already nearly defeated.

 Approximately 1,000 Mexican reinforcements arrived on March 3.
 The following day, a local woman, likely Bowie's relative Juana Navarro Alsbury, was rebuffed by Santa Anna when she attempted to negotiate a surrender for the Alamo defenders.
 This visit increased Santa Anna's impatience, and he scheduled an assault for early on March 6.
 Many of his officers were against the plan; they preferred to wait until the artillery had further damaged the Alamo's walls and the defenders were forced to surrender.
 Santa Anna was convinced that a decisive victory would improve morale and sound a strong message to those still agitating in the interior and elsewhere in Texas.